kachroolab/kachroolab/positions.md

 The basic premise of our research is illustrated as follows:

 The most deeply evolutionarily conserved human genes encode essential cellular machinery whose failures are linked to diverse diseases, such as cancer to cardiovascular disease.
 Recent systematic studies have discovered extensive genetic polymorphism in these genes yet studying how these variations contribute to cellular function and overall human health remains a challenge.
 Our group will focus on studying these conserved human genes along with many of their variants, by systematically “humanizing” yeast cells, replacing each of the essential yeast genes in turn by its human version.
 The resulting strains will serve as new physical reagents for studying the human genes in a simplified organismal context, opening up high-throughput assays of human gene function, analyzing the impact of human genetic variation on gene function.
 These humanized yeast will serve as test tubes for screening and repurposing of drugs and the rapid determination of mechanisms of drug resistance.
 Additionally, our research will illuminate fundamental principles of evolution, providing direct measurements of whether or not human and yeast genes have retained their ancestral functions over a billion years of evolutionary divergence.
-Image: url(../img/Proposal Overview figure modified.jpg) no repeat bottom center rgb (1,2,2)

 **Postdocs.**
 Coming soon

 Prospective postdocs should contact Aashiq Kachroo by email (coming soon).
-Send a current CV and a brief description of your research interests, in particular, related to our resarch.
+Send a current CV, a brief description of your research interests and a short description of what you intend to do in our lab.

 **Graduate students.**
 Prospective graduate students should inquire with Aashiq Kachroo, more info coming soon.